tier4/nebula/docs/vendor_neutral_runtime_interface.md

 `SensorRegistry::load_plugin()` calls this symbol after opening the library.
 If the returned version differs from `kNebulaPluginAbiVersion`, loading fails with a logged error.
-If the symbol is absent (pre-versioned plugins), loading continues with a warning.
+If the symbol is absent, loading continues with a warning and the plugin is assumed compatible (for backward compatibility with pre-versioned plugins).
+Omitting the symbol is deprecated; new plugins must export it.
 Increment `kNebulaPluginAbiVersion` when any change to the plugin ABI requires all plugins to be recompiled.

 ## Plugin descriptors